microsoft/vscode-azure-account/README.md

 ## Azure Cloud Shell

+> Note: The Azure Cloud Shell feature has moved to the [Azure Resources extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureresourcegroups).
+Apart from moving codebases, the feature is the same from a users perspective.
+Authentication for the Cloud Shell feature is now handled by the VS Code built-in Microsoft authentication provider, which means you may have to login upon first use of the migrated feature.

 Azure Cloud Shell instances can be started via the terminal view in VS Code.
 To begin, click the dropdown arrow in the terminal view and select from either `Azure Cloud Shell (Bash)` or `Azure Cloud Shell (PowerShell)`.